 Not recording sound

 I’ve come across a strange issue where the Mi Sphere will stop recording sound around 3/4 of the way through the video.
 I only notice this when I put the videos into an editing program and it seems to be random (doesn’t happen all the time).
 This is pretty annoying though as it can render a carefully thought out video clip useless.
+Update: A new firmware version has fixed this issue.

 Mi Sphere 360 Photo Quality